Periodontal Disease and Alzheimer’s Disease

 While it is less obvious that periodontal disease should be a factor in AD, researchers are beginning to believe that the relationship may go both ways.
 Several possible mechanisms have been suggested, including the following:

 • Oral bacteria reaching the brain.
-The bacteria responsible for periodontal disease has been known to spread to other parts of the body, particularly in patients with severe periodontal disease.
+The bacteria responsible for periodontal disease have been known to spread to other parts of the body, particularly in patients with severe periodontal disease.
 It is possible that these pathogens might damage the brain, leading to the mental deterioration associated with AD.

 • Increased inflammation.
 While swelling is a very effective part of the body’s defenses, it can backfire and cause damage to the body.
 Either the inflammatory agents involved in periodontal disease may affect the brain, or perhaps extended periodontal disease may cause a chronic inflammatory condition that causes swelling in the brain itself.